TiagoAMarques/AnIntro2RTutorial/README.md

 - [A course on GAMs](https://training.bioss.ac.uk/course_materials/GAMintro2023/) This is the 2023 course website for a 2 day generalized additive modelling course put on by BioSS for UKCEH.
 The instructors for the course were Dave Miller and Thomas Cornulier.

-- [Analysis of Ecological Data with R.](https://share.google/p6iIUpGdXUoOyM1tU) is a 2018 version of a book by Hörmann G. and Unkel I.

-- [R for Statistical Learning by
-David Dalpiaz](https://daviddalpiaz.github.io/r4sl/) - This book currently serves as a supplement to An Introduction to Statistical Learning for STAT 432 - Basics of Statistical Learning at the University of Illinois at Urbana-Champaign.
+- [R for Statistical Learning by David Dalpiaz](https://daviddalpiaz.github.io/r4sl/) - This book currently serves as a supplement to An Introduction to Statistical Learning for STAT 432 - Basics of Statistical Learning at the University of Illinois at Urbana-Champaign.

 - [Send me a suggested resource and I'll add it here]()